-Whether you’re recruiting a new batch of drivers for your company or interacting with those who have been with you for years, communication with drivers is important.
-Successful communication with employees is crucial for any profession but comes with unique challenges in the trucking industry.
+Whether you’re recruiting new drivers to your carrier or interacting with those who have been with you for years, communication is important.
+Successful communication with employees is crucial for any company’s success but comes with unique challenges for trucking carriers.

-The nature of the work is that drivers will be on the road most of the time and communication rarely takes place in-person.
+The nature of the job is that drivers will be on the road most of the time and communication rarely takes place in-person.
 To complicate matters, there is often a difference in culture between managers and drivers.
-Dispatchers need to communicate effectively with current drivers to make sure orders reach their destinations on time.
-Recruiters need to communicate well to make the best case for their company and sign new drivers.
-Keep these handy guidelines in mind for strong communication with drivers.
+That’s not to say that good communication is impossible for carriers, just that it takes a little more work than it would for your average company.
+Keep these 4 tips in mind if you want your carrier to have strong communication with drivers.

 1. Be Curious and Understanding